 The other option is that the child being bullied has enough self-esteem to stand up for themselves showing that they will not stand for bullying.
 For a bully, they might act out of facade.

 The bully may be trying to mask their low confidence by taking it out on others.
 By becoming a part of a group and accomplishing these goals, there will be less of a chance to lash out at others.

 The act of bullying is essentially lack of respect.
-In Taekwondo children learn how to show mutual respect with bowing, high-fives, and cheering on their peers.
+In Taekwondo and Martial Arts in general, children learn how to show mutual respect with bowing, high-fives, and cheering on their peers.